bitranox/PizzaCutter/README.rst

         this function can be used in the PizzaCutter Template to extrect the Version Numer from a text file (usually CHANGES.rst)

-        it finds the first line in a file, where the first non-blank character is a digit. the whole string (until ':' or EOL) is returned.
+        it finds the first line in a file, where the first non-blank character is a digit or v<digit>. the whole string (until ':' or EOL) is returned.

-        if the version number or the file can not be found, Version '0.0.1a0' will be returned and a warning will be logged
+        if the version number or the file can not be found, Version 'v0.0.1a0' will be returned and a warning will be logged